Refugee Children with new Perspectives: SIP Success Story with Hope Schools

 However, in the past year, the organization implemented classes in Math, Science, English, Arabic and Life Skills, in addition to a dentistry health campaign and sports events.
 With great news: “We are excited to announce that despite the many different obstacles children face daily in the camps, 86% of our students passed their examinations”, says Garland.
 The students demonstrated incredible progress from the beginning to the end of the school year, with their focus, classroom behavior, and knowledge levels greatly improving.

 This success of the past year is set to help even more children and students.
 Garland: “In October 2019 MAPs began the new school year at the Hope Schools.
 We are implementing the Lebanese curriculum, in addition to the Helping Hands psychosocial support program, sports and health awareness campaigns.”

 A great community of people can help too: For the newest initiative The Crochet Community Collective, women will support other women to earn money for each item they crochet, while the remaining profits will go directly to supporting one of nine Hope Schools.
 This new fundraising approach aims to foster female financial empowerment, dignity, community engagement and refugee self-reliance.

-Are you interested in participating in the iF SOCIAL IMPACT PRIZE as well? until 26 May 2022 and use your chance to win a share of EUR 25,000 in prize money in total!
+Are you interested in participating in the iF SOCIAL IMPACT PRIZE as well?
+Apply free of charge until 26 May 2022 and use your chance to win a share of EUR 25,000 in prize money in total!